MichaIng/DietPi-Docs/docs/install.md

     Download the **DietPi ESXi** appliance image from [dietpi.com](https://dietpi.com/#download){:class="nospellcheck"} and decompress the downloaded file to a local folder.
 It is `xz`-compressed so you will need to install either [7zip for Windows](https://www.7-zip.org/) or an alternative tools.

-    The archive contains a couple of files, the important one is `DietPi_ESXi-x86_64-Bookworm.ova`, which has to be uploaded to the ESXi server.
+    The resulting `DietPi_ESXi-x86_64-Bookworm.ova` has to be uploaded to the ESXi server.

     <h2>2.
 Create the Virtual Machine</h2>